 Term(s) course is offered: Spring/Fall

-Prerequisites: WA5381 Arts for a Better Future, or WA5339 Research Methods for World Arts, or WA5384 Expressive Form Analysis, or WA5382 Applied Arts
+Prerequisites: WA5381 Arts for a Better Future, or WA5339 Research Methods for World Arts, or WA5384 Expressive Form Analysis, or WA5382 Applied Arts or permission of the instructor.

 Back to course list